mvolkmann/blog/src/python/python-compared-to-js.md

   "The Computer Language Benchmark Game" %}).
   Python does well with regular expressions.
 - magic methods such as `__init__` that use
-  "dunder" names (for double underscore)
-  (see list in "Python Magic Methods" section)
+  "dunder" names (for double underscore) which is odd and verbose (see list in "Python Magic Methods" section)
 - operator overloading (supported by magic methods)
 - lots of documentation and examples are still for V2 instead of V3